Online · North Yorkshire, England

 DevOps Engineer · Terraform · AWS · Platform Engineering

-Automated first, asked questions later.
+Automate first, ask questions later.
 Usually.

 UTC 00:00:00